-For students with low vision, moving out and heading to college is a big step, and can be even more intimidating without a local network.
-With our College Prep Program at Tyler Junior College, graduating and recently graduated high schoolers can experience college firsthand while receiving ongoing support and training from our staff.
+For students with low vision, moving out and heading to college is a big step, and can be even more daunting without a local network.
+The ETLB College Prep Program allows recent high school graduates to experience college firsthand while receiving ongoing transition support and training from its staff.

 We believe in removing barriers and creating opportunities for those who are blind or visually impaired.
 Our scholarships could help cover school-related expenses such as tuition, books, supplies, technology, housing, and transportation.
 The program is more than just financial support as students receive ongoing case management, ensuring a holistic approach to success.

 All scholarship applications are reviewed and awarded each semester based on previous semester’s performance.
 Eligibility requirements include a minimum GPA of 2.0 and acceptance into an accredited college or university within the state.

 Scholarships provide assistance to eligible blind persons and their dependents enrolled or seeking enrollment in regionally accredited post–secondary institutions.
 The program also aides in the purchase and/or loaning of adaptive technology and equipment.

 Please note: Funding amounts are based on demonstrated need, student performance, and amount of funding available.
 Funding limits are based on funding availability and may vary between semesters.

 Spring 2024 Scholarship Application and Renewal Deadline is November 27th.

 We believe that when you combine eager learners with marketable skills, you find magic.
 Our approach is simple: Empower blind and visually impaired individuals to be efficient and proficient in the most widely used business software systems in the world while creating an inclusive environment, lasting professional relationships, and confidence to ensure continued success.